mainmatter/mainmatter.com/_posts/2020-08-03-the-true-cost-of-a-quickfix.md

 greenfield project are an entirely different story in any long-lived project that might not have started with a solid foundation.

-<blockquote class="quote">So how do I tackle refactoring legacy code that has made
-its way into multiple core systems?</blockquote>
+**"So how do I tackle refactoring legacy code that has made its way into multiple core systems?"**

 ### Stop development, fix it now!